global-water-watch/research-reservoir-water-dynamics/README.md

 ![image](https://user-images.githubusercontent.com/169821/180023268-150c42a9-9bc5-428f-b00b-a0e8402e75d2.png)

-This research is a part of the Global Water Watch platform, for more information visit: https://globalwaterwatch.earth/.
+This research is a part of the Global Water Watch platform and partnership, for more information visit: https://globalwaterwatch.earth/.

 ![image](https://user-images.githubusercontent.com/169821/180023671-e6e3ab68-c87e-40a6-ad99-5500e8fef81a.png)